jimorc/vscode-cmake-hello/README.md

 ## shared_libs

-shared_libs contains all of the code from part1 and the changes requilred to change the library from static to shared.
+shared_libs contains all of the code from part1 and the changes required to change the library from static to shared.
 The changes are described in [Building C++ Applications With Visual Studio Code – Creating a Shared Library]( https://computingonplains.wordpress.com/building-c-applications-with-visual-studio-code-creating-a-shared-library/).
-An alternative method that works only on Windows using the Visual Studio build tools is described.
+An alternative method that works only on Windows using the Visual Studio build tools is also described in that article.

 ## testing